 What does ACS stand for?

 - The gyroscope = stability

 What is the ACS mission statement?

--Facilitate comander's ability to provide comprehensive, coordinated, and responsive services that support readiness of soldiers, civilian employeers and their families.
+- -Facilitate commander's ability to provide comprehensive, coordinated, and responsive services that support readiness of soldiers, civilian employees and their families.

--Maximize technology and resources, adapt to unique installation requirements, eliminate duplication in service delivery, and measure service effectivieness
+- -Maximize technology and resources, adapt to unique installation requirements, eliminate duplication in service deliver, and measure service effectiveness.